codedarkness/qtile/README.md

 | `MODKEY + r` | switch focus to monitor 3 |
 | `MODKEY + period` | switch focus to next monitor |
 | `MODKEY + comma` | switch focus to prev monitor |

+# First

+You need to install first a Debian or Manjaro system without desktop enviroment, just the base system.
+Then you can install everythig using the dummy script.

+I'm too lazy to install Arch Linux and built my systems from scratch.
+That's why i use **Debian** and **Manjaro-Architech**!